Farmers markets scaling down with eye on safety due to virus | Times Leader

 “Their crops didn’t know there was a pandemic going on,” he said.

+But things were slow Saturday morning.
+“It’s easier when you can get samples to people,” said Jill Thomas.
+“We’re not allowed to do that now.”

+The restrictions aren’t limited to the U.S., either.
+At the farmers market near the Primrose Hill neighborhood in London, shopping has been restricted to a few people at a time who are given gloves upon entering.
+Vendors are spread out and work behind plastic shields.

-Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in Kansas City, Missouri; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.
+Associated Press writers Don Babwin in Chicago; Anna Johnson in London; Lisa Rathke in Marshfield, Vermont; Margaret Stafford in Liberty, Missouri; and Geoff Mulvihill in Cherry Hill, New Jersey, contributed to this report.